 - The glaze lends an extra bit of eggnog flavor – enough you can taste it, but not enough to bowl you over!

-- In a medium bowl, whisk the flour, baking powder, cinnamon, nutmeg, and salt together.
+- In a medium bowl, whisk together the dry ingredients.
 Set aside.

 - In a large bowl, combine the eggnog, melted butter, white sugar, brown sugar, eggs, and vanilla extract.
 Whisk thoroughly.

 - Pour the dry ingredients into the wet ingredients and stir until just combined, being careful not to overmix.
-Spoon the batter into the prepared loaf pan.
+Spoon the batter into a 9×5-inch loaf pan.

-- Bake for 48-55 minutes, or until the bread is lightly browned and a toothpick inserted into the center of the bread comes out clean.
+- Bake until the bread is lightly browned and a toothpick inserted into the center of the bread comes out clean.

 - Remove the bread from the oven and let it cool in the pan for 10 minutes, then more it to a wire rack to cool completely.